-The identification plate is located on the left rear side of the aircraft.
-The wing's identification plate and serial number will be located on the cross tube of the wing.
+The identification plate is located on the right back side of the aircraft.
+The wing's identification plate and serial number will be located on the wing tubing.
 Serial numbers, model name and date of manufacturer for both trike and wing should be used when corresponding with the factory.